nadidixit/my_MLProjects/Predicting recurrence of thyroid cancer/README.md

 Other Metrics: High precision and recall indicating balanced performance

-#Requirements

-Python 3.x

-pandas

-numpy

-scikit-learn

-xgboost

-matplotlib

-#Usage
+# Requirements

+Python 3.x, pandas, numpy, scikit-learn, xgboost, matplotlib

+# Usage

 Run the main notebook or script to: